Overview

-The US government has launched “TrumpRx,” a drug discounting program it says will sharply reduce prescription costs for consumers.
-Announced amid debate over the cost of living ahead of the November 2026 midterm elections, the initiative is being promoted as ending “decades of overpayment” by aligning US prices with the lowest paid in other developed nations.
+The federal government has launched TrumpRx, a drug discount catalog the administration says will sharply reduce what U.S. consumers pay for prescriptions.
+Announced amid concerns about the cost of living ahead of the November 2026 midterms, the program is billed as ending “decades of overpayment” by matching U.S. prices to the lowest levels paid in other high-income countries.

 How the program works